gyg128/Privilege-Centric-Model/README.md

 ![example2](https://github.com/gyg128/Privilege-Centric-Model/blob/main/Examples/example2.png)

-* Due to page limit, we only list key operations in the table, such as omitting "SETUP_CONSTANTS".
+* Due to page limit, we only list critical operations in the table, such as omitting "SETUP_CONSTANTS".

 * Since there are type invariants in front, "Invariant 13-17" in the output corresponds to "I1-I5" in the paper.